em429/camwall/README.md

 # Camwall

-.. is a _free_, self-hosted alternative to shodan images, with an additional camera validation step.
+.. is a _free, self-hosted_ alternative to shodan images, with an additional camera validation step.

 Images is one of the premium features of Shodan, you need a paid account to use it.
 This is a self-hosted alternative to it, that works with _only_ a (paid) API key.